vega/altair/doc/user_guide/interactions2.rst

     op_var = alt.parameter(value=0.1)

-In order to use this variable in the chart specification, we explicitly add it to the chart using the :func:`add_parameter` function, and we can then reference the variable within the chart specification.
+In order to use this variable in the chart specification, we explicitly add it to the chart using the :func:`Chart.add_parameter` method, and we can then reference the variable within the chart specification.
 Here we set the opacity using ``op_var``.

 .. altair-plot::